Charles S. Hempstead: Early years

-In the 1820s and 1830s Charles traveled throughout Illinois and the Missouri Territory before settling in Galena.
+Career

+Charles would ultimately settle in Galena in May, 1829.
+We know from the Galena Daily Gazette that he was heavily involved in local politics.
+He was the Secretary of the Commission for the Second Treaty of Prairie du Chien that same year.
+Charles would soon travel to both Washington, D.C. as well as Richmond, Virginia.
+He was a witness of the impeachment of Judge James H. Peck and attended the debate of the "Foot Resolution".
+Intended to limit the sale of public lands.
+He would also attend the Virginia Constitutional Convention of 1829–1830 before returning home to Galena.
 In January, 1834 he married Eliza Barnes and they had two children.
+In 1838 Charles was appointed by the Illinois General Assembly as a commissioner selling shares for the Mississippi & Rock River Canal Company.
+By 1840 Charles became an attorney partner and close friend with Harvard Law School graduate Elihu B. Washburne up until Washburne was elected to serve as a congressman for Illinois in 1852.
+In 1845 Washburne would marry Adele Gratiot, Charles' niece.

-By April 26, 1841 Galena was granted its charter.
+On April 26, 1841 Galena was granted its charter.
 During that same period on May 24, a mayoral election was held by the board of trustees in which three candidates ran: Charles, H. H. Gear, and Daniel Wann.
 The results showed a turnout of 356 voters, of which Charles received 185, resulting in him becoming Galena's first mayor.
-He would serve until 1842.
+He would serve until 1845.
 He would also briefly serve as an alderman in 1849.

-Before his mayoral term, in 1840 Charles became an attorney partner with Harvard Law School graduate Elihu B. Washburne up until Washburne was elected to serve as a congressman for Illinois in 1852.

 When the American Civil War broke out Charles was given the position of Assistant Paymaster of the Army by President Abraham Lincoln in 1861.
-He would work under Paymaster-General of the United States Army Timothy Andrews and Benjamin Brice until the wars end.
-In addition, let it be known that despite Charles support for the Northern Union, he had a mixed view on slavery and may have taken the position as a business venture instead of a moral service.
+He would work under Paymaster-General of the United States Army Timothy Andrews before resigning in 1863.
+In addition, let it be known that despite Charles support for the Northern Union, he had a mixed view on slavery and may have taken the position solely as a business venture instead of a moral service.
+Charles' political stance is also unclear.
+He is believed to have been a Moderate Republican or possibly a War Democrat.
+Charles is confirmed to have owned three enslaved people during his life.
+In a letter to his younger brother William Hempstead (b.
+1800) in February, 1837 he writes about a man named Tom and a mulatta women named Mary with her son Augustus.
+All of which were granted their freedom by 1845.
+Despite never again owning a slave, it is known that some members of Charles' family were strong supporters of African-American enslavement.
+Such as his nephew Stephen P. Hempstead, who previously served as the 2nd governor of Iowa from 1850―1854.